Every so often, we discover one of our discount codes on some coupon site or another.

 We want you to share your discount code in social media, on your blog, by email, by shouting it from the rooftops, sharing it on the playground, or painting it with giant letters on the side of your house, if that's your thing.

 Coupon sites, however, are different.
 Your mileage may vary, but as far as we're concerned, they add little or no value.

-They cheapen our products
+Coupon sites cheapen our products

-No one has ever actually learned about Ella's Wool from a coupon site.
+As far as we can tell, no one has ever actually learned about Ella's Wool from a coupon site.

 They've heard about it from someone on social media or a blog they follow; someone who has actually tried the product, and shared their experience with others.

-So the coupon site gets the traffic, and an arbitrary person gets the commission.
+And instead of a hard-working affiliate being rewarded for promoting Ella's Wool, the coupon site gets the traffic, and an arbitrary person gets the commission.
 That's not fair.

 They siphon off our marketing budget

 Last, but no least, there's a very real business side to this.